 February 12, 2021: Our paper, PolyScope: Multi-Policy Access Control Analysis to Compute Authorized Attack Operations in Android Systems has been accepted for publication at the 2021 USENIX Security Symposium.

-December 12, 2016: Our paper, A Study of Security Vulnerabilties on Docker Hub, has been accepted for publication at the 2017 ACM Conference on Data and Application Security and Privacy (CODASPY).
+December 22, 2020: Our paper, Role-Based Deception in Enterprise Networks, has been accepted for publication at the 2021 ACM Conference on Data and Application Security and Privacy (CODASPY).